The great feeding debate.

 Dads do not lactate and look how kick ass they can be.

 Take good advice where you can, be kind, try your hardest and know that no mum is perfect.
-If you bottle feed look into what type of bottles are good; Dr Browns are great for colicky baby’s, boots own brand are cheap and do the job, you need to buy different teat sizes as your baby grows when bottle feeding (formula or expressing).
+If you bottle feed look into what type of bottles are good; Dr Browns are great for colicky baby’s, Boots own brand are cheap and do the job, you need to buy different teat sizes as your baby grows when bottle feeding (formula or expressing).
 Dads can get involved with bottle feeding.
 Look into the different types of baby formula and you don’t have to buy an all singing all dancing steriliser.
 I brought a travel one that fit in the microwave for £10.

-If you are breastfeeding make sure you eat well and drink lots of water, I loved cheese and nuts as snacks…I also enjoyed a snickers!
+If you are breastfeeding make sure you eat well and drink lots of water, I loved cheese and nuts as snacks.
+I also enjoyed a snickers or two!
 Find a breastfeeding support group.
-Check out breastfeeding scarfs or clothes that make it easier, get comfortable with bras with flaps and lots of Lansinoh.
-If you are struggling and no one is around there is the National Breastfeeding Helpline to call on 0300 100 0212.
+Check out scarfs or clothes that make it easier, get comfortable with bras with flaps and lots of Lansinoh.
+If you are struggling and no one is around there is the National Breastfeeding Helpline 0300 100 0212.